DeeNewcum/termdetect/doc/fingerprint_db.md

-The 'fingerprints.src' file is the database of known terminals that termdetect uses to determine what the current terminal is.
+The 'fingerprints.src' file is the database of known fingerprints.
+It is the core of how termdetect does its job.

 ## Syntax

-Termmatch files have the *exact* same [syntax as terminfo files](https://github.com/DeeNewcum/termdetect/blob/master/src/Terminfo_Parser.pm#L17), with only a few differences:
+The 'fingerprints.src' file has the *exact* same [syntax as terminfo files](https://github.com/DeeNewcum/termdetect/blob/master/src/Terminfo_Parser.pm#L17), with only a few differences:

 * there's a special "fallback" capability entry
 * the percent syntax is entirely different
 * capability names are different  (and often longer)

-The terminal names used in termmatch files should be the exact same as is used in terminfo files.
-The $TERM names in the built-in termmatch files are designed to correspond to the $TERM names in the [terminfo database that comes with ncurses](http://invisible-island.net/ncurses/ncurses.faq.html#which_terminfo), because it's one of the most up-to-date terminfo files.
+The terminal names used in fingerprints.src files should be the exact same as is used in terminfo files.
+The $TERM names in the built-in fingerprints.src files are designed to correspond to the $TERM names in the [terminfo database that comes with ncurses](http://invisible-island.net/ncurses/ncurses.faq.html#which_terminfo), because it's one of the most up-to-date terminfo files.

 ## "fallback" field